 Registration - Are you in or out?, sets out what these policy changes mean for ICAEW members.
 In summary:

 If you need supervision but do not meet the definition of a member firm, or do not require a practising certificate, you can apply to ICAEW for anti-money laundering supervision.
 We require at least one principal in the firm to be an ICAEW member or an affiliate member or the firm must be owned by a member firm.

-Find out how to apply to ICAEW for anti-money laundering supervision and what being supervised by ICAEW will mean for you.
+Visit the how to apply to ICAEW for anti-money laundering supervision section above to find out what being supervised by ICAEW will mean for you.